Provable Coordination for LLM Agents via Message Sequence Charts: Abstract

 \section{Abstract}

 Multi-agent systems built on large language models (LLMs) are difficult to reason about.
 Coordination errors such as deadlocks or type-mismatched messages are often hard to detect through testing.
 We introduce a domain-specific language for specifying agent coordination based on message sequence charts (MSCs).
-The language separates message-passing structure from LLM actions, whose outputs remain unpredictable.
+The language separates message-passing structure from LLM calls, tool calls, and human control points, whose outcomes remain unpredictable.
 We define the syntax and semantics of the language and present a syntax-directed projection that generates deadlock-free local agent programs from global coordination specifications.
 We illustrate the approach with a diagnosis consensus protocol and show how coordination properties can be established independently of LLM nondeterminism.
 We also describe a runtime planning extension in which an LLM dynamically generates a coordination workflow for which the same structural guarantees apply.
 An open-source Python implementation of our framework is available as ZipperGen.

 \keywords{Agent coordination \and Message Sequence Charts \and Formal semantics \and Large language models}